Ecuador, Peru authorities assess damage after earthquake that killed at least 15

 The Risk Management Secretariat said it sent a team to Puna Island early on Sunday, near the epicenter of the earthquake, to assess needs and deliver humanitarian aid.

-Additionally, the government reported that 84 homes were destroyed and another 180 affected.
-Dozens of health centers and educational units also registered impacts.
+State-run oil company Petroecuador reported that an electrical failure had affected six oil fields, leading to a drop in production of some 17,400 barrels of oil.

-State-run oil company Petroecuador reported that an offshore platform near the epicenter suffered damage that caused machinery to fail, temporarily reducing production.
+Petroecuador said an offshore platform near the epicenter also suffered damage that caused machinery to fail, temporarily reducing production.
+The firm calculated the loss to production at over 20.5 million cubic feet per day.

 Peruvian authorities reported one death, four collapsed homes and five more left uninhabitable, while essential services and transportation infrastructure were undamaged.

-During his Sunday message, Pope Francis sent his condolences for the losses and "all those who suffer" due to the earthquake.
-Other governments including Chile's and Cuba's also sent messages of solidarity.
+During his Sunday message, Pope Francis sent his condolences for the losses and "all those who suffer" because of the earthquake.
+Other governments, including Chile's and Cuba's, sent messages of solidarity.

 Ecuador and Peru are part of the so-called Pacific Ring of Fire, an extensive area that surrounds the Pacific Ocean where clashes between the continental plates are frequent.
-(Reporting by Alexandra Valencia in Ecuador, Fabián Cambero in Santiago and Jackie Botts in Mexico City Editing by Matthew Lewis) ((jackie.botts@thomsonreuters.com)) Keywords: ECUADOR QUAKE/ (PIX)
+(Reporting by Alexandra Valencia in Ecuador, Fabián Cambero in Santiago and Jackie Botts in Mexico City; Editing by Matthew Lewis and Gerry Doyle) ((jackie.botts@thomsonreuters.com)) Keywords: ECUADOR QUAKE/ (UPDATE 1, PIX)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.